 In comparison, to become an electrician, plumber, HVAC tech or carpenter in BC the requirements are:

-• Take additional code courses and receive letter of recommendation from instructor to even attempt the contractor’s exam administered by the province.
+- Take additional code courses and receive a letter of recommendation from the instructor to even attempt the contractor’s exam administered by the province.

-• Maintain relevant trade knowledge and code courses through provincial government.
+- Maintain relevant trade knowledge and code courses through provincial government administered programs throughout your career.

 I don’t know about you, but it seems like a lot more work to become a certified contractor then it does to become a Home Inspector, yet home owners are still taking the risk and not thinking to ask the opinion of a trained professional.